Core Spreads vs Capital Index, Who's Better?

 How Many Clients Do Core Spreads and Capital Index Have?

 Both Core Spreads and Capital Index are well established with their customer base.
-It is really important to work with an online broker that is reputable and one of the easiest ways of establishing this is by knowing how many customers are using their services.
+It is really important to work with an online broker you can trust and one of the easiest ways of establishing this is by knowing how many customers are using their services.

-Below you will find details of how many clients Core Spreads and Capital Index are active on their platform
+Below you will find details of how many customers Core Spreads and Capital Index have

 |